Skip to main content

 Biosketch

-Dr. Roggio attended University of Miami Miller School of Medicine.
-He began residency in Emergency Medicine at New York Presbyterian Hospital and completed training at University of Maryland Medical Center, becoming Residency Chief and completing an Emergency Department Administration Fellowship.
-Dr. Roggio is Board Certified in Emergency Medicine by the Amercian Board of Emergency Medicine.
+Dr. Roggio is an Emergency Medicine Physician at the University of Maryland Medical System.
+He attended University of Miami Miller School of Medicine, and completed his residency in Emergency Medicine at University of Maryland Medical Center, becoming Chief Resident while completing an Emergency Department Administration Fellowship.
+Dr. Roggio is Board Certified in Emergency Medicine by the American Board of Emergency Medicine.
+He served from 2018 through 2024 as the former Associate Director of Emergency Medicine at University of Maryland Medical Center Midtown Campus, and is the current Chair of UMMC Midtown Hospital's Medical Staff Quality Committee.

 Research/Clinical Keywords